-As everyone’s situation is different, it’s important to analyze every aspect of your situation – and what the future may hold – so that you can determine what’s right for you and whether probate avoidance, incapacity planning, and asset protection have value to you and those you love.
+As everyone’s situation is different, it’s important to analyze every aspect of your situation – and what the future may hold – so that you can determine what’s right for you and whether probate avoidance, incapacity planning, and trust protections have value to you and those you love.
 Most people receive the greatest overall benefit from having a trust.

 Without an estate plan in place, you and your family are left completely unprotected.
-Call our office at (805) 307-5019, click below to schedule an appointment with one of our estate planning attorneys, or complete the form below, and we’ll help you determine whether a will or a trust makes sense for your situation.
+Call our office at (626) 709-2847, click below to schedule an appointment with one of our estate planning attorneys, or complete the form below and we’ll help you determine whether a will or a trust makes sense for your situation.
 You don’t have to make these decisions alone.